 Managing customer expectations is the biggest challenge in peak delivery periods.
 The delivery experience of logistics providers determines future orders.

 Peak periods mostly have a short delivery span.
 Businesses cannot afford to process deliveries in terms of batches.
-There is a desperate need for tighter monitoring of the supply chain for quicker delivery times.
+There is a desperate need for tighter supply chain monitoring for quicker delivery times.
 Hence, real-time visibility becomes crucial for successful sales during the peak delivery period.

 Enhancing real-time visibility eliminates the need for consumers to contact customer service representatives for information about delivery.
-A real-time visibility solution helps to monitor the shipments by identifying possible delays in the last-mile delivery.
+A real-time visibility solution helps monitor shipments by identifying delays in the last-mile delivery.
 It also reduces the chances of a delivery failure.